 Leading people through the COVID-19 era

-The outbreak of COVID-19 is fundamentally changing the way we work.
-Every business and industry sector is being impacted differently.
+The outbreak of COVID-19 has irreversibly changed the way we work.
+Every business and industry sector has been impacted differently.
 Ensuring the safety and well-being of people is the key priority of Cypriot businesses.
-In the hope of slowing the rise of the contamination curve, many organisations have resorted to remote working practices, which in turn give rise to a number of challenges and opportunities.
+Most organisations have resorted to remote working practices, which in turn give rise to a number of challenges and opportunities.

 Managing cash flow pressures